scarceller/CTFLoadGenerator/README.md

 Author: Sal Carceller

 ## Description
-Simple Load Generator built as a basic .war and installs into any basic servlet server.
+Simple HTTP Load Generator, built as a basic .war and installs into any basic servlet server.